-HLN Introduces Support for Janssen COVID-19 Vaccine in its Award Winning ICE Open Source Immunization Forecaster
+HLN updates COVID-19 vaccine support for Pfizer pediatric dose in its Award Winning ICE Open Source Immunization Forecaster

-On March 3, 2021, HLN released a new version (v1.28.1) of the Immunization Calculation Engine (ICE) in support of the Janssen COVID-19 vaccine.
+On November 24, 2021, HLN released a new version (v1.32.1) of the Immunization Calculation Engine (ICE) in support of updates to the COVID-19 vaccine.
 ICE is a state-of-the-art open source software system that provides clinical decision support for immunizations for use in Immunization Information Systems (IIS), Electronic Health Record (EHR), and Personal Health Record (PHR) Systems.

 Version 1.32.1 includes the following additions and updates.
 Please see the Release Notes for details.

 - COVID-19 Updates:

 - COVID-19 Pfizer Pediatric Dose (5 through 11 years old)

 - Evaluation of Janssen booster dose as Valid

 - Added COVAXIN (CVX 502) as a WHO-approved vaccine for EUA

 - An updated Implementation Guide with the following new codes: